 Getting Long-Term Disability (LTD) Benefits for Non-Epileptic Seizures

 Non-epileptic seizures (NES), also known as “dissociative seizures” or “psychogenic non-epileptic seizures” (PNES), are seizures that are not associated with epilepsy.
 This means that the seizures are not a result of abnormal electrical activity within the brain.
 While non-epileptic seizures are not associated with epilepsy, the seizure episodes are just as frightening and disruptive.
 This condition affects women more than men and is known to start in young adulthood—though it can start at any time.
-Seizures, regardless of their underlying cause, can significantly impact a person’s ability to work.
+Seizures, regardless of their underlying cause, can significantly impact a person’s life and make them unable to work.

 What are Non-Epileptic Seizures?